sympozer/sympozer-client-seed-v2/README.md

 Sympozer is a full client side mashup Web application that allows browsing and enriching conference data.
 Learn more about Sympozer at http://sympozer.liris.cnrs.fr/ .

-In 2017, the app architecture has been completely refactored:
+Since 2017, the app architecture has been completely refactored:

   * The conference dataset now follows the <a href="http://www.scholarlydata.org/">ScholarlyData</a> ontology and has been issued using <a href="https://github.com/anuzzolese/cLODg2">cLODg</a> (conference Linked Open Data generator) V2.
   * Its core engine is based on RDF data (instead of JSON), internally served using the <a href="https://github.com/linkeddata/rdflib.js/">rdflib.js</a> library and queried in SPARQL.